Kwanbuk

 Kwanbuk, or Gwanbuk, is a region of Korea now comprising the northeast provinces of Ryanggang, North Hamgyong, South Hamgyong, and the Rajin-Sonbong Special Economic Zone.
-It borders the Kwansŏ region to the west and the Kwandong region to the east, and faces the Sea of Japan to the east.
+It borders the Kwansŏ region to the west and the Kwandong region to the south, and faces the Sea of Japan to the east.

 Its name, Kwanbuk, means "North of the Ridge".
 The ridge in question is the Machon mountain range (Hanja: 摩天嶺; North Korean (Munhwa'ŏ): 마천령 machŏnryŏng; South Korean (Pyojuneo): 마천영 macheonyeong).
 Machŏnryŏng is a part of the greater Hamgyong mountain range that runs through northeast Korea.

 Kwanbuk can further be divided into another subregion, Kwannam (關南/관남, gwannam), which demarcates South Hamgyong from the rest of the region.

 In modern times, the name has fallen out of use in most parts of Korea.

 History

 Koryŏ

 In the latter half of the 11th Century during the reign of Sŏnjong of Koryŏ, the administrative divisions of medieval Korea were being reorganized.
 During that time, the area that is now Gyeonggi Province was called Gwannae-do (關內道/관내도), so it is believed that Kwanbuk given its name in reference not only to the Machon mountain range, but also the region position north to Gyeonggi.